 3 – The Presence of Bubbles In Drains

-When you flush water down any drain, if there is a clog, the air can get trapped in it, and that is what causes bubbles.
+When you flush water down any drain, if there is a clog, the trapped air is what causes bubbles.
 However, you need to confirm if this a one time issue, or a long-term concern.
-This can be done by filling up your sink, shower, and watching it drains to see the presence of bubbles.
+This can happen by filling up your sink, shower, and watching it drains to see the presence of bubbles.

-#4 Toilets are flushing like they used to
+#4 Toilets are not flushing like they used to

 One of the more common signs of your sewer being backed up is issues with your toilet.
 The toilet not flushing as it has been doing?
 The plunger not fixing it?
 It is a sign of a possible sewer issue.
 However, do not confuse the bubbles that appear after you plunge the toilet.
 If even after you plunged well, and the problem persists, that hints at a larger issue beyond the toilet itself.